thomast1906/DevOps-The-Hard-Way-Azure/3-Docker/2-Push Image To ACR.md

 The ACR repo will be where you store the Docker image that you created on your local computer in step 1.

-Ensure to replace `devopsthehardwayacr` with your ACR name and `v1` with the appropriate version tag if needed.
+Ensure to replace `devopsthehardwayazurecr` with your ACR name and `v1` with the appropriate version tag if needed.

 ## Log Into The ECR Repository
 1. Log in to ACR with Azure CLI
-`az acr login --name devopsthehardwayacr`
+`az acr login --name devopsthehardwayazurecr`

 ## Tag The Docker image
 1. Tag the Docker image
-`docker tag uberapp devopsthehardwayacr.azurecr.io/uberapp:v1`
+`docker tag uberapp devopsthehardwayazurecr.azurecr.io/uberapp:v1`

 ## Push The Docker Image To ACR
 1. Push the Docker image to ACR
-`docker push devopsthehardwayacr.azurecr.io/uberapp:v1`
+`docker push devopsthehardwayazurecr.azurecr.io/uberapp:v1`